Orlando Itinerary – two weeks in Orlando

 By Helen Wright

 Orlando, Florida is one of the most fun destinations on the planet.
-There is so much to do you could probably spend two months there and still not manage to do everything on offer.
-For our family trip we planned a 14-day itinerary, taking in the major parks and factoring in some essential days for relaxing, shopping and checking out Orlando’s smaller attractions.
+There is so much to do you could probably plan your Orlando itinerary and spend two months there and still not manage to do everything on offer.
+For our family trip we planned an Orlando 14-day itinerary, taking in the major parks and factoring in some essential days for relaxing, shopping and checking out Orlando’s smaller attractions.
 For some of our party, this was their first visit to Orlando so the idea was to see as much as possible in the time available.
 The age-range of our group was from eight-months to 63, and a mix of friends and family.
 Suffice to say, we all had a brilliant time!

-Planning your own trip?
+Planning your Orlando itinerary?
 You can view our complete guide to Orlando here.

 TWO-WEEK ORLANDO ITINERARY